alopezdelgado/alopezdelgado/README.md

 - 👋 Hi, I’m @alopezdelgado
-- 👀 I’m interested in learning how to code, biology and data science.
+- 👀 I’m interested in learning how to code, biology and bioinformatics.
 - 🌱 I’m currently attending LEARN Academy bootcamp, Foxtrot cohort.
 - 📫 How to reach me: andrealdelgado_99@outlook.com